Table of contents

 - Point to point return

-The lumpsum mutual fund calculator uses the compounding of return method to compute the estimated return on investment.
-It is a measure of the annual growth rate of a mutual fund over a period of time with the effect of compounding
+The lumpsum MF calculator uses the compounding of return method to compute the estimated return on investment.
+It is a measure of the annual growth rate of a MF over a period of time with the effect of compounding

 The formula for CAGR is shown below